 What to do Before You Meet With Your Probate Attorney

 Our Idaho Probate attorneys know that losing a loved one is difficult.
 Probate is the legal process of collecting and managing the assets of a person who has passed away, paying their debts or taxes, and making distributions of their property to others.
-Grieving with your loss while trying to navigate the probate process alone is more than most people can cope with.
-Our Probate lawyers in Idaho can help.
+Grieving with your loss while trying to navigate the process alone is more than most people can cope with.
+Our lawyers in Idaho can help.

 First, if it is possible, order and receive eight to ten (8-10) certified copies of the Death Certificate for the individual who passed away.
 Death Certificates an official documents containing information about the person who passed away such as birth date, resident, cause of death and date of death.
 Death Certificates are used in planning and carrying out the probate process in many ways such as providing a copy to the Court as well as forwarding copies to account holders and life insurance providers.
 The information contained in a Death Certificate is required when filing a Petition with the court to start the process.
 If possible, bring at least one certified copy of the death certificate to your first meeting with your attorney.2.
 Estate Planning Documents

-The third thing you can do to prepare for your meeting with a probate attorney is to find any other important documents the decedent may have had.
+The third thing you can do to prepare for your meeting with a attorney is to find any other important documents the decedent may have had.
 For instance, life insurance policies, retirement accounts, investment accounts, bank accounts and written instructions left by the decedent are all documents that your Idaho Probate attorney should review.
-Bring copies of these documents with you to your meeting with your Probate lawyer.
-By doing this, your Probate attorney can understand all of the important decisions the decedent made and can advise you about them.4.
-A List of Property
+Bring copies of these documents with you to your meeting with your lawyer.
+By doing this, your attorney can understand all of the important decisions the decedent made and can advise you about them.4.
+A List Of Property

 Finally, if you can identify them, bring a written list of the names, addresses, phone numbers, and relationships of all the decedent’s children, relatives, or family members who have survived him.
 Probate laws in Idaho required that all heirs and beneficiaries be contacted within a short time after the Personal Representative is appointed by the court.
-Additionally, the petition to probate that is filed to begin the probate process requires a listing of all such heirs and any beneficiaries that are listed in the decedent’s Last Will and Testament.
+Additionally, the petition that is filed to begin the process requires a listing of all such heirs and any beneficiaries that are listed in the decedent’s Last Will and Testament.

 Our Idaho Probate attorneys know that meeting with an attorney to begin the process can be stressful and intimidating.
 However, by preparing all of the documents and information listed above, your first meeting with your attorney should be simple and successful.Enlist an Idaho Estate Planning Attorney to Help You

 If you have a loved one who recently passed away, or if you have questions about the probate process in Idaho, we can help.
 We are available to answer your questions and discuss your concerns at an initial free consultation.
 Call us toll free at 877-232-6101 or 208-232-6101 for a free consultation with the Racine Olson team of Probate attorneys in Idaho.
 You can also email us directly at email@example.com.
-We will answer your Idaho Probate and/or Estate Planning questions and will help you solve your Idaho Estate Probate problems.
+We will answer your Idaho Probate and/or Estate Planning questions and will help you solve your Idaho Estate problems.